 Because we’re using a conversion funnel, at the top of the funnel we use Facebook to optimize the maximum numbers of views per video.
 We then use this engaged audience to achieve more efficient conversion further down the funnel, thus driving down the overall cost.

 It’s like this: you’re watching TV and a meerkat appears.
 Later that day, you’re searching online for cheap car insurance and see the same meerkat next to some other brand.
 You’re more likely to click on the meerkat’s brand you just saw on TV.
 The engagement on your posts sends positive signals to the Facebook algorithm, which can boost your reach, increase the size of your warm audience, and ultimately lower your advertising costs.

 As always, you should be testing your objectives to see what’s working and what’s not.
-Compare two campaigns and you can ensure the videos you’re running on the Awareness side are helping the conversion.
+Compare two campaigns and you can ensure the videos you’re running on the awareness side are helping the conversion.

-Run one campaign that has an Awareness objective and is optimized for video views.
-Let’s say this activity results in a tonne of video views, from which you can create an audience of people who have seen 50% or more of your video.
+Run one campaign that has an awareness objective and is optimized for video views.
+Let’s say this activity results in a ton of video views, from which you can create an audience of people who have seen 50% or more of your video.
 What you’ve achieved is the creation of an engaged audience you can target ads to, an audience of only people who have seen your videos.

 You can also layer in other interests.
 For example, you could target anyone interested in social media, in the marketing field, or who is a business page admin.
 You could target people interested in baseball or football, or those with upcoming birthdays so you know they’re in the market for a gift.
 Now we’re getting quite niche.

 You can use the same target for both, then on one campaign you can layer in a custom audience that includes anyone who has engaged with over 50% of your video.
 Now you have two audiences who are interested in the same things, the only difference is that only one audience has been exposed to an ad you’ve run before.